MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-mfa.md

 # How to investigate sign-ins requiring multifactor authentication

-Microsoft Entra Health (preview) provides a set of health metrics you can monitor and receive alerts when a potential issue or failure condition is detected.
-Tenant health monitoring aggregates several health signals and alerts across different services and scenarios.
+Microsoft Entra Health monitoring provides a set of tenant-level health metrics you can monitor and alerts when a potential issue or failure condition is detected.
+There are multiple health scenarios that can be monitored, including multifactor authentication (MFA).

 This scenario: